Vyral/carlos-gutierrez/_posts/2019-07-19-10-reasons-to-invest-in-san-diego-real-estate.md

 **4\.** Rental rates in San Diego are amazing.&nbsp;

-**5\.** Because there is no rent control, San Diego is more “landlord-friendly” than most cities.
+**5\.** Because there is no rent control, San Diego is more landlord-friendly than most cities.

 **6\.** The rental population is massive in San Diego.

 **7\.** Given its popularity among tourists, San Diego is a great place for short-term rentals.

-**8\.** The large military in population creates a strong demand for rentals.
+**8\.** Our large military population creates a strong demand for rentals.

 **9\.** The large population of students creates a strong demand for rentals.